Export

 The steps to set up these various templates are outlined below:

-First, set up your Endorsement template, which allows you to specify your Bates format.
+First, create your endorsement template, which allows you to specify your Bates format.

 During set up, you will also specify the file extensions which you would like to receive a native placeholder during the endorsement process.